 If either the left or right drive shaft length is not within the specified range.
-Refer to Engine, Group 09, Engine Removal and Installation to properly position the engine according to the driveshaft lengths specified.
+Refer to Group 09, Engine Removal and Installation to properly position engine according to specified driveshaft lengths.

-- (4) If proper driveshaft lengths cannot be achieved within the travel limits available in the slotted engine mounts.
-Check for any condition that could effect the side to side position of the measurement locations (e.g., engine support brackets, siderail alignment, etc.). - (5) After ensuring proper driveshaft lengths the transmission shift linkage must be adjusted to ensure proper operation.
+(4) If proper driveshaft lengths cannot be achieved within the travel limits available in the slotted engine mounts.
+Check for any condition that could effect the side to side position of the measurement locations (e.g., engine support brackets, siderail alignment, etc.).

+(5) After ensuring proper driveshaft lengths the transmission shift linkage must be adjusted to ensure proper operation.
 Refer to Transaxle, Group 21.